CSharpTeoMan911/Eva/README.md

 ### 🧠💬📖⚙️ Natural Language Understanding (NLU) in Eva
 ____________________________________________________________

 Eva utilizes Natural Language Understanding (NLU) in two key ways: speech recognition and contextual command/content extraction.
-These two components are powered by Vosk and Windows Online Speech Recognition engines for speech recognition, and a custom-built command and content extraction engine that I developed.
+These two components are powered by **Vosk** and **Moonshine🌕** speech recognition engines, and a custom-built command and content extraction engine that I developed.

 1) **Speech Recognition with NLU:**
-* Both Vosk and Windows Online Speech Recognition use NLU to convert spoken words from any audio medium into text.
+* Both **Vosk** and **Moonshine🌕** use NLU to convert spoken words from any audio medium into text.
 These engines are responsible for interpreting and transcribing the user's voice.

 3) **Contextual Command & Content Extraction:**
 * Eva understands commands and extracts relevant content based on user input.
 This is done by processing commands through the following steps: